 - Opt for Pure Ice: As a cocktail lover, you probably already know this, but you want the cleanest ice so that the flavor of the other ingredients comes through.
 At home, we use filtered water for our ice cubes so we can make sure the final cocktail tastes as good as possible.

 - Stir with Style: The Old Fashioned is a cocktail that requires very few steps, but one you can’t skimp on is stirring.
 Pull out your best bar spoon and stir all the ingredients until the glass is chilled and the liquid ingredients are slightly cloudy.
 We think of a stirred drink like a vinaigrette – you want to mix until you’ve combined everything well so that there’s a perfect balance of all ingredients in the finished cocktail.
+And if you’re really looking to impress, check out this guide on how to stir a cocktail the right way.

 - Don’t Forget the Bitters: No Old Fashioned is complete without ANGOSTURA® bitters.
 The citrus notes in ANGOSTURA® orange bitters are also a beautiful complement to the traditional Old Fashioned and can be found in many of its offshoots, balancing flavors and adding complexity to the drink.